MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 ## Part 5: Review and adjust your threat protection settings

 Microsoft Defender for Endpoint offers a wide variety of options, including the ability to fine-tune settings for various features and capabilities.
 If you’re getting numerous false positives, make sure to review your organization’s threat protection settings.
-You might need to make some adjustments to the following settings in particular:
+You might need to make some adjustments to:

 - [Cloud-delivered protection](#cloud-delivered-protection)
 - [Remediation for potentially unwanted applications](#remediation-for-potentially-unwanted-applications)